 After suitable warning, a student may be barred from further registration for a variety of nonacademic reasons, including failure to comply with official notices, to settle financial obligations when due, to provide final undergraduate transcripts, or other related matters.

-Academic disqualification is determined by the dean of Graduate Studies in consultation with the student’s department, and normally relates to: unsatisfactory academic performance, e.g., failure to maintain a grade point average of 3.0 or better; failure to meet departmental criteria of performance; failure to advance to candidacy or complete the degree within established time limits; accumulation of more than eight units of F or U grades; or failure to comply with conditions set at the time of admission to a graduate degree program.
+Academic disqualification is determined by the dean of the Graduate Division in consultation with the student’s department, and normally relates to: unsatisfactory academic performance, e.g., failure to maintain a grade point average of 3.0 or better; failure to meet departmental criteria of performance; failure to advance to candidacy or complete the degree within established time limits; accumulation of more than eight units of F or U grades; or failure to comply with conditions set at the time of admission to a graduate degree program.

 The faculty of a department or program has primary responsibility for maintaining the excellence of graduate programs, and it is in the best position to judge its students’ academic performance.
 Consequently a graduate student appeal of an academic decision should first be made to the individual faculty member who made the decision.
 If this does not result in a resolution that is satisfactory to the student, he or she may appeal to the department or program chair.
 Graduate students may appeal a course grade or PhD or master’s qualifying or final exam result only if he or she believes that nonacademic criteria were applied in determining the course or exam grade.
 A student who wishes to appeal a course grade or exam result should follow the procedure described in “Grade Appeals.”